Comparison Conditions (Boolean Expressions)

 Comparison conditions are often called Boolean expressions because

-they return a TRUE
+they return a TRUE or FALSE result.

 Six kinds of Boolean operators can specify a comparison condition: